muhammadali1995/todo-list/README.md

-This is todo project with React.js
+This is task project with React.js